Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 Finally, bear in mind that graduates will be reading a lot of job descriptions, and the more they can take from skim-reading yours the better.
 Though it’s vital to include the key pieces of information, try to keep the rest of the job description as succinct and to the point as possible, avoiding using wordy descriptions or long-winded paragraphs.

-As the initial step in the graduate recruitment process, a job description is your first chance to connect with your potential future hires.
+As the first step in the graduate recruitment process, a job description is your first chance to connect with your potential future hires.
 This can make constructing an effective job description a complicated task - but by ensuring that your it is targeted, concise and engaging, you can attract the best graduates to your business.

 Get the latest industry insights straight to your inbox.